tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ## Hardware

 Arduino Uno WiFi Developer Edition is an Arduino UNO R3 with ESP8266 integrated on the board.
-It was developed and manufactured by Arduino.org.
+It was developed and manufactured by Arduino.org. ["Getting started"](https://www.arduino.cc/en/Guide/ArduinoUnoWiFi) tutorial is now on the arduino.cc site.

 ESP8266 is a ‘WiFi chip’  often used in combination with Arduino microcontrollers.
 Classic way is to connect the AVR or other microcontroller with ESP8266 using UART (Serial).
 The serial connection is then not available for communication with a computer (USB).
 Modern way of connecting AVR with ESP uses SPI connection.

 Arduino Uno WiFi Developer Edition connects ATmega328 microcontroller with ESP8266 using IO expander SC16IS750.
-ESP8266 is connected to IO expander with Serial, but the ATmega328 is to IO expander connected using analog ports A4 and A5 with TWI protocol.
+ESP8266 is connected to IO expander with Serial, but the ATmega328 is to IO expander connected using pins A4 and A5 with Wire protocol.
 The IO expander converts the protocol.
 Speed is limited to 19200 baud, which is very slow.

 With ESP8266 on board it is desired to use it to write into microcontroller a sketch send ‘over the air’. ‚Over the air‘ or OTA upload means the sketch is send from IDE to the board using WiFi.